12 Hands-On Activities to Teach Addition

 What kid doesn’t love a good mystery?
 Your students are going to have a blast with this crack the code addition game!
 They’ll use the secret code at the top of the page to build addition and subtraction sentences.
 There are 15 no-prep pages each for addition, subtraction, and mixed practice.
 These can be used for small groups, centers, morning tubs, etc. Hello math detectives!

 For this hands-on addition activity, students will roll 2 dice.
 The jumbo foam dice are fun for this and aren’t so loud!
 The students will write the addition equation and solve it on a dry-erase board.
-They can also record their addition equation on this FREE recording sheet.
 This is a fun small group or math center game.

 Need an engaging addition game for your morning tubs or independent practice centers?
 Domino Addition is perfect for that.
 Simply write numbers 1-10 on notecards or use any number card you have and line up the cards.
 Students will draw a domino from the pile, add the dots on each side, and find the number card that matches the sum, placing the domino on top of it.